 Other fixes and improvements include the following:

-While Microsoft recommends its users to install .NET Framework using the web installer, it can be installed using the full standalone installer.
+Meanwhile, Microsoft recommends that its users install .NET Framework using the web installer, it can be installed using the full standalone installer.
 Both installers are free and work fine.
 I’m giving the download links of both the installers.

 This package is compatible with Windows Vista SP2, Windows 7 SP1, Windows 8, Windows 8.1, Windows 10, Windows Server 2008 SP2 Windows Server 2008 R2 SP1, Windows Server 2012 and Windows Server 2012 R2.